DavidNull/Turn-Off-Timer/README.md

 # Turn-Off-Timer
-Python Turn off Countdown with 2 options (1 and 2 hours) to shutdown the system.
+This is a Turn Off Countdown with 2 options: 1 and 2 hours.
+After that time, the system will shut down.
+I've also included the .exe version so that all Windows users will be able to use it.
+                                  David Null :)